belatrix/WebAllStars/README.md

     "test": "echo \"Error: no test specified\" && exit 1", "install": "bower install && bower-installer" },...
 ```
-It´s easy, the install part contains the neccesary commands to install dependencies
+- It´s easy, the "install" part contains the neccesary commands to install the dependencies

 Thanks, help to improve this document.